 If Gilgamesh is not the first human hero, he is the first tragic hero of whom anything is known.
 He is at once the most sympathetic to us, and most typical of individual man in his search for life and understanding.
 (7)

 While Gilgamesh may have failed in his quest for immortality in the epic and the historical king is known only through passing references, lists and inscriptions, he lives on eternally through the work of Shin-Leqi-Unninni and the many other, now nameless, scribes who wrote down the orally transmitted tale and translated the story laboriously generation to generation.

-These scribes attribute the original source of the story to Gilgamesh himself who, allegedly, inscribed his great deeds and adventures on a huge stone by the gates of Uruk.
-In the words of the anthropologist Gwendolyn Leick, Gilgamesh thus “became immortal by making a significant contribution to the greatness of his city by availing himself of the city's ultimate cultural invention: writing” (56).
+These scribes attribute the original source of the story to Gilgamesh himself who, allegedly, inscribed his great deeds and adventures on a huge stone by the gates of Uruk ( or on the walls of the city).
+As scholar Gwendolyn Leick notes, Gilgamesh thus “became immortal by making a significant contribution to the greatness of his city by availing himself of the city's ultimate cultural invention: writing” (56).

 Through the written word, the story of Gilgamesh and his pride, his grief for the loss of his loved friend, his fear of death and quest for eternal life, the great king does, in fact, conquer death and wins his immortality each time his tale is read.